re-data/re-data/README.md

 # Integrations

-Here are integrations we support or work on now.
-Let us know if you'd really like to prioritize something, or your DB is not included on the list.
+Here are integrations we support.
+If your stack is not yet here, feel free to submit issue for it :)

 <table>
 	<thead>